NordicHPC/git-pr/README.md

 are some problems with this:

 - it is only set when first cloned, if default branch changes it won't be updated later.
+However, you can manually set this with `git remote set-head ${inferred_upstream} $branch_name`

 - If multiple branches had the same HEAD as the default branch, the remote default branch can't be inferred automatically.

-- Setting the option NEW_ALWAYS_FETCH=1 in the file solves this, at the cost of network access for `git pr new`.
+- Setting the option `NEW_ALWAYS_FETCH=1` in the file solves this, at the cost of network access for `git pr new`.

+## Feedback

+Please send feedback.
+By its very nature, this makes some choices about how workflows work.
+If these can be improved to suit other workflows, or you have ideas, please send pull requests.

 ## Other resources